markussanders/hack-night-tricky-triangle/README.md

 ## Setup

-We have gotten you started with a printable board string that will look like the output below.
+We have gotten you started with a `Board` class and a demo board that will print out like the output below when the `#print_board` method is called.
 Feel free to use this to get started, or write your own board printer!
+Keep in mind that the values of these board elements are hard coded, so you will need to make some adjustments to the Board class to enable gameplay.

 ```
+$ ruby board.rb
                1
 A            o   2
 B          •   •   3
 C        •   •   •   4
 D      •   •   •   •   5
 E    •   •   •   •   •
 ```

 The given board considers each position an ruby object on a board object.
 There are many other ways to print out the board, but an important consideration is how to select the pieces.
 You could letter or number each space, but you have to be able to determine which spaces are occupied and which are open.